beyondessential/prepper/README.md

 - Output file size is ~3-5x the disk usage of postgres tables.
 However, compressing the files is highly effective, up to 0.1 ratios.
 - The file format is a bit custom and not well handled by existing CBOR tooling, as there's no CBOR specification for streams of individual objects.
 - There's no indexing of objects, and it's unclear yet what indexing would be useful.
-- Stopping prepper before the first CDC event is received doesn't update the LSN, so there'll be duplicate data on restart.